UPOV CONVENTION A BRIEF INTRODUCTION:

 - According to the agreement of 1982, WIPO provided UPOV with logical support against Indemnification.The 1991 Act.By 1991, some 30 years of experience had been gained in the application of the UPOV Convention and improvements were thought necessary.

 - 1953-discovery of the structure of the DNA was announced.

-- 1961- 1991 – Consequential Scientific discovery and Technological developments to place, which had profound implications for plant improvement and plant variety protection.
+- 1961- 1991 – Consequential Scientific discovery and Technological developments took place, which had profound implications for plant improvement and plant variety protection.